lorenzoverardo/lorenzoverardo/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🔭 &nbsp; I’m currently working on personal projects
-- 🌱 &nbsp; I’m currently learning Node.js
+- 🌱 &nbsp; I’m currently learning React and Gatsby
 - 👯 &nbsp; I’m looking to collaborate on something new, hit me up 📫
 - ⚡ &nbsp; Fun fact: I have visited 9 countries 🌍
 - 🕶️ &nbsp; Tip: Do youself a favour and get a <a href="https://github.com/darkreader/darkreader">dark reader</a>